arcticmatt/pencil-flip/content/Misc/lazf.md

 Summary: We make art sometimes

 What's up LAZF, or anyone else reading this.
 Hope you're having a swell day.
-Anyways, here are a bunch of zines my friends and I have made over the past year or so.
-They're not the entire things, just 8 page "previews."
+Anyways, here are some snippets from a bunch of zines my friends and I have made over the past year or so.

 <br/>

 This is Matt's "aphasia" zine.
 Aphasia is the "loss of ability to understand or express speech, caused by brain damage."